DK Havenergi

 DK CCS

-The EU will impose tariffs on Chinese electric cars worth several billion euros
+EU to impose tariffs on Chinese electric cars worth billions of euros

-From next month, the EU Commission will introduce customs duties of up to 25 per cent. on imported Chinese electric cars.
+Starting next month, the EU Commission will impose tariffs of up to 25 percent on imported Chinese electric cars.

 Chinese car manufacturers receive so much state aid that it creates unfair competition for European companies.
-Therefore, the EU Commission will introduce tariffs on Chinese electric cars worth several billion euros.
-That's what the Financial Times newspaper writes.
+That is why the EU Commission will impose tariffs on Chinese electric cars worth several billion euros.
+This is reported by the Financial Times.

-The EU Commission will notify car manufacturers on Wednesday that it will temporarily introduce additional duties of up to 25 per cent. on imported Chinese electric cars.
-It will apply from next month, writes the Financial Times.
+The EU Commission will inform car manufacturers on Wednesday that it will temporarily impose additional tariffs of up to 25 percent on imported Chinese electric cars.
+This will apply from next month, the Financial Times reports.

-The car-producing countries France and Spain are among the proponents of the additional duty.
-According to the newspaper, it is expected to bring in more than DKK 2 billion. euros annually.
+The car-producing countries France and Spain are among the advocates of the additional tariffs.
+According to the newspaper, it is expected to bring in more than two billion euros annually.
 This corresponds to around 15 billion.
 DKK.
-The money will be included in the EU budget each year.
-It will be felt because sales of Chinese electric cars are growing in Europe.
+The money will be included in the EU budget every year.
+This will be felt because sales of Chinese electric cars are growing in Europe.

 China is already the EU's largest trading partner.
-The populous country exported electric cars worth DKK 10 billion. euro to the EU in 2023.
+The populous country exported electric cars worth 10 billion. euros to the EU in 2023.
 This is a doubling of China's market share in the European market.
-China now accounts for eight percent. of the sales of electric cars in Europe, according to the independent institute Rhodium Group.
+China now accounts for eight percent of electric car sales in Europe, according to the independent institute Rhodium Group.

-China, for its part, has warned that it will retaliate.
+China has warned that it will retaliate.
 At the same time, according to the Financial Times, Beijing is trying to persuade a majority of EU countries to oppose the new tariffs.
-They will come on top of the EU's existing customs duties of ten per cent.
+They will be on top of the EU's existing tariffs of ten percent.

-Beijing already has a tariff of 15 percent. on European electric cars.
-Thus, the EU and China could be on the way to a tariff war, which will make cars more expensive for consumers.
-Germany, Sweden and Hungary have previously announced that they do not approve of the measure for fear of Chinese retaliation.
+Beijing already has a tariff of 15 percent on European electric cars.
+This could mean that the EU and China are on the verge of entering a tariff war that will make cars more expensive for consumers.
+Germany, Sweden and Hungary have previously announced that they do not approve the measure for fear of Chinese retaliation.

-EU officials tell the Financial Times that Berlin has put pressure on Ursula von der Leyen, who wants another term as Commission president, to drop the investigation into Chinese state aid.
+EU officials tell the Financial Times that Berlin has put pressure on Ursula von der Leyen, who is seeking another term as Commission President, to drop an investigation into Chinese state aid.

-The German Chancellor, Olaf Scholz, has warned, according to the newspaper, that "isolation and illegal customs barriers...in the end just make everything more expensive and everyone poorer".
+The German Chancellor, Olaf Scholz, has warned, according to the newspaper, that "isolation and illegal tariff barriers... ultimately just make everything more expensive and everyone poorer".

-Ursula von der Leyen has determined, however, that the EU's trade deficit with China is completely unreasonably high.
-In January, she determined that the EU's trade deficit with China is approaching DKK 400 billion.
-Euro.
-That is why the EU Commission has begun to look at unreasonable state aid.
+However, Ursula von der Leyen has stated that the EU's trade deficit with China is completely unreasonably high.
+In January, she stated that the EU's trade deficit with China is approaching 400 billion euros.
+That is why the EU Commission has started looking into unfair state aid.

-This has happened, among other things, with reference to the fact that Chinese companies have effectively eradicated the solar cell industry in Europe.
+This has been done, among other things, with reference to the fact that Chinese companies have effectively wiped out the solar cell industry in Europe.

 Leading Vice-President of the EU Commission, Margrethe Vestager, was unusually direct in her criticism of China in this regard when she spoke at the American University of Princeton in April:

-- We saw the playbook of how China came to dominate the solar panel market.
-First, foreign investment was attracted.
-Often with requirements for joint ventures.
+- We saw the script for how China came to dominate the market for solar panels.
+First, they attracted foreign investment.
+Often with demands for joint ventures.

 - Then China acquired the technology.
-They gave massive government subsidies to their own producers.
+They gave massive state aid to their own manufacturers.
 And they closed much of the Chinese market to foreign companies, said Vestager.

 /ritzau/